Explore AI speech

 Verify that the app status changes to Processing….
 The app will process the spoken input, using speech-to-text to convert your speech to text and submit it to the model as a prompt.

-Tip: Processing speech and retrieving a response from the model may take some time in this browser-based sample app.
+Tip: Processing speech and retrieving a response from the model may take some time in this browser-based sample app - especially when using the CPU-based model.
 Be patient!

 -